studio1902/statamic-peak/README.md

 For example use the sizing utilities to let an image break out of it's content.
 In sets like `figure` and `video` the user can pick their own size using the `size` field in `resources/fieldsets/common.yaml`.

 > Note: the layout doesn't have to be centered and is easy to change in the `tailwind.config.js` file.

+## Contact form
+<span id="contact-form"></span>

+Peak ships with a default basic contact form you can edit using the following files:

+* `resources/forms/contact.yaml` The contact form configuration.
+* `resources/blueprints/forms/contact.yaml` The forms blueprint defining all the fields.
+* `resources/views/page_builder/_form_contact.antlers.html` The forms template file.
+* `resources/views/email/contact_owner.html` The forms email template that goes out to the site owner.
+The `_text.html` version contains the text template.
+* `resources/views/email/contact_sender.html` The forms email template that goes out to the sender of the form.
+The `_text.html` version contains the text template.

+Strings used in the e-mail templates are localized and defined in `resources/lang/en/site.php`.

+The forms sending is done with AJAX and uses Alpine to display the various notifications.

+> Note: Peak dynamically fetches a CSRF token so you can even use forms with [Static File Caching](https://statamic.dev/static-caching) on.
+This technique is based on the [Dynamic Token](https://statamic.com/addons/mykolas-mankevicius/dynamic-token) addon for Statamic v2 by Mykolas.
+It's ported to v3 and included with Peak.

 ## Buttons
 <span id="buttons"></span>